-See NetIQ Identity Manager Policies in Designer, for more information on Policy Builder.
-See Section 4.1, "DirXML Script," on page 43 for more information on DirXML Script.
+See NetIQ Identity Manager - Using Designer to Create Policies, for more information on Policy Builder.
+See "DirXML Script" on page 45 for more information on DirXML Script.

 TIP: Although it is not necessary for using Policy Builder, the DirXML Script DTD is available in the Identity Manager DTD Reference Documentation.